 Our longing for an impossible-to-reconstruct life doesn’t go away.

-We may not be often aware of our longing for what “could not be” and of its extensive impacts.
-But such feelings impel us into so many thousands of ideas, beliefs, and behaviors, a sample of which were referred to above:
+We often may not be aware of our longing for what “could not be” and of its extensive impacts.
+More often, such feelings impel us into so many thousands of ideas, beliefs, and behaviors, a sample of which were referred to above:

 - Behaviors to “do something that might help prevent someone else becoming like you”